MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDAppServiceConnection.md

 * `appServiceInfo` The app service description.

 #### Returns
-The initialized [MCDAppServiceConnection](MCDAppServiceConnection.md) if successful, otherwise nil.
+Returns the initialized [MCDAppServiceConnection](MCDAppServiceConnection.md) if successful, otherwise nil.

 ### appServiceConnectionWithAppServiceInfo
 `+ (nullable instancetype)appServiceConnectionWithAppServiceInfo:(nonnull MCDAppServiceInfo*) appServiceInfo;`

+Creates and initializes a new instance of this class with app service information.

 #### Parameters
+* `appServiceInfo`

-* `appServiceInfo` The app service description.
+The app service description.

 #### Returns
-The initialized [MCDAppServiceConnection](MCDAppServiceConnection.md) if successful, otherwise nil.
+Returns the initialized [MCDAppServiceConnection](MCDAppServiceConnection.md) if successful, otherwise nil.

 ## Methods